Chains

 Chains allow multiple expressions to be appended together.

-Wolf stores the result of the previous expression in that.
+The thin arrow stores the result of the previous expression in @.

 -- Manual: